henninb/dotfiles/documents/issues.md

 sudo journalctl

 To boot to console:
-sudo systemctl set-default multi-user.target
+sudo systemctl set-default multi-user
 You must then edit /etc/default/grub by removing splash from the GRUB command line.
 (Remember to update GRUB afterward: sudo update-grub).
 To get to the Unity desktop from the console, you must enter the command: sudo systemctl start lightdm.service
 (The usual startx command doesn't work with Unity.)
 To restore boot to GUI:
-sudo systemctl set-default graphical.target
+sudo systemctl set-default graphical